jfpasixm/phpwatermark/README.md

 Open your browser, then navigate to http://localhost/phpwatermark/ and press "Enter"<br>(Your test URL might be different)

 ## Note
 Before you can run this code/script, you need to install GD Library first in your Server.
-For more info about PHP GD Library, visit this [php.net](https://php.net/manual/en/book.image.php) to read more.
+For more info about PHP GD Library, visit this at [php.net](https://php.net/manual/en/book.image.php) to read more.

 ## Changelog
 <table style="border: none;">